Jinntec/Fore/README.md

 for maintainence in eXist-db which likes to moves on to newer Saxon versions.
 Porting the relevant code portions from one Saxon version to the other is always a huge effort which we want to get rid of.

-The idea is to use eXist-db's internal XPath engine to replace Saxon.
+The idea is to develop a functional equivalent for the betterFORM engine.
+Unlike betterFORM it will rely on and be integrated tightly with eXist-db.

 ## Use cases